 A few minutes away from our cottages you will find a number of restaurants to satisfy every palate.
-From family restaurants such as Chez Yvonne’s to sophisticated dining experiences found at The Pearl Eatery to traditional lobster suppers at Fisherman’s Wharf and New Glasgow Lobster Supper, it’s all here just waiting for your appetite.
+From family restaurants such as Chez Yvonne’s to traditional lobster suppers at Fisherman’s Wharf and New Glasgow Lobster Supper, it’s all here just waiting for your appetite.

 Just for Fun

 With so many things to see and do on Prince Edward Island, it’s impossible to list them all.
 When exploring, keep your eyes peeled for those little gems found all over the island.

 - Bottle Houses at Cape-Egmont.
 That’s right, houses made entirely of glass bottle.

 - The smallest library in Canada, located in Cardigan, PEI is only 3.5 m X 3.5 m with approximately 1800 books.

 - Bar Clamming for your dinner.
 Dig around sand bars when at the beach for some of the biggest clams you’ll find.

 - Tea Cup Rock at Thunder Cove is a unique “stacked” sandstone formation.
 It is extremely fragile.
 One of the most photographed sights on the island.

 - Singing Sands at Basin Head.
 Walk east along the beach and listen to the melody of the sand due to the high quartz and silica content.

 - Lighthouses are numerous throughout PEI.
 Exploring them is well worth it.